JuliaCollections/DataStructures.jl/README.rst

   Arguments are key-value pairs for insertion into the multidict.
   The keys must be of the same type as one another; the values must also be of one type.
-Julia 0.4/0.5 only.

 ``SortedMultiDict(o, k1=>v1, k2=>v2, ...)``